AnalogJ/capsulecd/README.md

 ### Creating a branch release

 	TODO: add documentation on how to create a release from the master branch without a pull request.
 Specify the env variables required.

+# Stages

 # Configuration
 Specifying your `GITHUB_ACCESS_TOKEN` and `PYPI_PASSWORD` via an environmental variable might make sense, but do you really want to specify the `PYPI_USERNAME`, `REPO_FULL_NAME` each time?
 Probably not.